moment/momentjs.com/docs/moment/08-durations/11-add.md

 a.add(b).days(); // 3
 ```

-Note that adding an ivalid duration to any other duration results in an invalid
+Note that adding an invalid duration to any other duration results in an invalid
 duration.